Pakapakk/dev-rizz/README.md

 # Hello dev fellows 👋👋
-Have any engineer peeps out there ever face the problem of getting a girl on valentine?
+Have any engineer peeps out there ever struggled getting a girl on Valentine's day?
 If yes, just send [rizzheruplikeadev](https://pakapakk.github.io/dev-rizz/) to your crush to rizz her up **ENGINEERINGLY**!!!

 # Disclaimer and Cautions ❗️
 This does not guarantee that you will succeed in love.
 However, that is totally OK.
 Stand strong and chill out bruv. <p style="text-align: center;">Do not waste your time chasing a butterflies.
 Mend your garden, and the butterflies will come.<br />